pratikkanade/simple_algorithmic_trading_strategy/README.md

-# algobulls
-AlgoBulls Assignment -  Simple Algorithmic Trading Strategy
+# Simple Algorithmic Trading Strategy

 This repository contains a simple algorithmic trading strategy implemented in Python.
 The strategy aims to determine the optimal selling or buying date and time for a given equity based on the moving averages of the equity's market price over a specified time period.
 It utilizes these moving averages to generate a resultant dataframe that provides insights for executing trades.